Product Designer • Problem Solver • Volunteer • Artist • Advocate • Nature lover •

 2018-present

 I entered the tech industry as a Creative Director at a Portland-based ed-tech company but felt drawn to UX/product design.
 This path brought me to Classy (part of GoFundMe), where I designed digital tools for nonprofit administrators.
-Now, as Staff Product Designer at GoFundMe, I lead design for the supporter-facing nonprofit team, creating digital experiences that meaningfully connect people with causes they care about.
+I then moved to GoFundMe, leading design for the supporter-facing nonprofit team.
+Now I'm at Mozilla, designing experiences that shape how people browse the web with Firefox.

 Capabilities